salmer/CppDeveloperRoadmap/tools/mapgen/README.md

     CHECK -. "fails the PR if a committed<br/>map no longer matches the source" .-> DSL
 ```

-One source, three maps: the same `structure.dsl` is rendered once per language, so a
+One source, four maps: the same `structure.dsl` is rendered once per language, so a
 structural change lands everywhere at once and only the **text** is per-language.

 The DSL fixes the **logical** layout (rows, order, grade, stage, hint targets, spine